jatinvaidya/po-api/README.md

 # Purchase Order Management API

-This is a simple RESTful CRUD API based on Spring Boot to demonstrate **OAuth 2.0 Resource Server** (secure API) It uses an in-memory database (H2) for ephemeral storage.
+This is a simple RESTful CRUD API based on Spring Boot to demonstrate **OAuth 2.0 Resource Server** (secure API).
+It uses an in-memory database (H2) for ephemeral storage.
 Data will be wiped out upon service shutdown.

 ## Configuration Details